Model Context Protocol

 Model Context Protocol (MCP) is an open standard that lets AI models connect to external data sources and tools through a unified interface.
 We benchmark and compare various MCPs to evaluate their performance, reliability, and capabilities.

-Centralizing AI Tool Access with the MCP Gateway in 2025
+Centralizing AI Tool Access with the MCP Gateway

 Source: Jahgirdar, Manoj In this article, I’ll walk through the evolution of AI tool integration, explain what the Model Context Protocol (MCP) is, and show why MCP alone isn’t production-ready.
 Then we’ll explore real-world gateway implementations between AI agents and external tools.

-Model Context Protocol (MCP) and Its Importance in 2025
+Model Context Protocol (MCP) and Its Importance

 Model Context Protocol (MCP) is an open protocol that standardizes how applications, databases and tools provide context to LLMs.
 More simply, it enables applications to connect to AI models, helping to achieve standardized results.
 Why is it important?
 MCP servers are becoming more popular because of their integration capabilities with AI systems.